christophebe/generate-corpus/README.md

     nbrGrams : 2, // expression len (one or more words) withStopWords : false, // with or without stopwords language : 'fr'

-    //,proxy - if need see the npm module simple-proxies };
+};

 search.generateCorpus(options, function(error, corpus){